Immersive • XR/AR

 Stage 1

-To achieve realistic motion we filmed the Helikon-Opera orchestra and consulted professional conductors.
-All pieces used in the installation were performed and recorded so visitors could conduct them; the orchestra even reacts to how well the “conductor” performs.
+To achieve realistic motion, we filmed the Helikon-Opera orchestra and consulted professional conductors.
+All pieces used in the installation were performed and recorded specifically for the installation, allowing visitors to conduct real orchestral parts.
+The orchestra even reacts to how accurately the visitor conducts.

 Idle